 Trinity’s performing arts program reflects our commitment to a well-rounded liberal arts education with a focus on each student’s creative expression.
 The music program provides many opportunities for individual growth and fosters every child’s innate love of music.

-All K-3 students take general music which emphasizes creativity, music appreciation, musical literacy and performance preparation.
+All K-4 students take general music which emphasizes creativity, music appreciation, musical literacy and performance preparation.

-Beginning in fourth-grade, students may choose from one of three ensembles: choirs, strings or band.
-These 4th-8th grade ensembles perform in Chapel performances and formal concerts throughout the year.
+Beginning in Fifth Grade, students may choose from one of two ensembles: choir or band.
+These ensembles perform in Chapel performances and formal concerts throughout the year.

 Beyond musical theory, our Lower School students experience the world of drama through grade-level productions throughout the year such as:

-In addition to music ensembles (choir, strings or band), our Middle School students also have the opportunity to showcase their talent and passion for drama through our Fall and Spring Musical productions and our Winter Play.
+In addition to music ensembles (choir or band), our Middle School students have the opportunity to showcase their talent and passion for drama through our Spring Musical production and our Winter Play.